CodingTrain/thecodingtrain.com/content/pages/guides/content-structure-guide.md

 ## Tracks

-On the other hand, tracks come in two types: main and side tracks.
+Tracks are collections of videos.
+They come in two types: main and side tracks.

-**Main tracks** are the core and principal courses available in the coding train, which seek to teach a big theme of multiple videos.
-Main tracks also are composed of a sequence of chapters, where each one is further composed of a sequence of videos.
+**Main tracks** are sequenced video tutorials that you can follow like a course syllabus, and are the core and principal courses available in The Coding Train, which seek to teach a big theme of multiple videos.

-**Side tracks** are curated collection of videos from potentially different contexts that relate on a connecting theme.
-Side tracks are a simple sequence of videos.
+**Side tracks** are collections of related videos but don’t necessarily need to be watched in order, they potentially come from different contexts that relate on a connecting theme.

 The current setup separates folders for main and side tracks, and inside those individual folders per track.